 - It implements the foreign trade policy or the EXIM (export-import) policy of the government.

 - Its main mandate is to promote exports from India.

 - It is an attached body of the Ministry of Commerce & Industry, GOI.

-- The DGFT was formed in 1991 when the LGP (liberalisation, globalisation, privatisation) policies of the government took off.
+- The DGFT was formed in 1991 when the LGP (liberalization, globalization, privatization) policies of the government took off.
 Read more on the Economic Reforms of 1991.

 - Before 1991, the DGFT was known as the Chief Controller of Imports & Exports (CCI&E).

-- The organisation formulates guidelines for Indian exporters and importers.
+- The organization formulates guidelines for Indian exporters and importers.

-- Since the liberalisation, the DGFT is no longer the ‘controller’, rather it is a facilitator in matters of foreign trade.
+- Since the liberalization, the DGFT is no longer the ‘controller’, rather it is a facilitator in matters of foreign trade.

 - There was a policy shift from control/prohibition to facilitate/promotion of foreign trade.

-- The office works in tandem with other similar organisations such as the Customs Commissionerate, the DRI authorities, the Central Excise authorities and the Enforcement Directorate.
+- The office works in tandem with other similar organizations such as the Customs Commissionerate, the DRI authorities, the Central Excise authorities, and the Enforcement Directorate.

 - The DGFT is the licensing authority for export/import businesses in India.